laursisask/repo-8/src/pages/partner/index.md

     ![Select event](resources/ss_Configure_event_registration_2.png)

     Create a new service account (JWT) credential.
 Here, you create a JSON Web Token (JWT) that includes your credentials.
 You’ll begin your sessions by exchanging the JWT for an access token at Adobe I/O console.
-Once access is granted, you start using GCS events.
+Once access is granted, you start using Globalization Content Service events.
 Since you created a public key while registering to Globalization Content Service APIs, you can use it to create JWT.

 8. Select **Upload your public key.**